Cycling for BPAN - Million Dollar Bike Ride 2022 a complete success again!

 Video: NBIA DA

-It worked again - in 2022, the Million Dollar Bike Ride (MDBR, https://www.milliondollarbikeride.org/) at the University of Pennsylvania in Philadelphia far exceeded the US$ 20,000 mark: Almost US$ 39,000 in donations were collected!
+It worked again – in 2022, the Million Dollar Bike Ride (MDBR, https://www.milliondollarbikeride.org/) at the University of Pennsylvania in Philadelphia, the US$ 20,000 mark was exceeded by far: almost US$ 39,000 in donations were collected!

-The interesting thing about the MDBR is that the donations collected are doubled by the University of Pennsylvania for amounts between US$ 20,000 and US$ 30,000.
-As a result, the US$ 38,735 collected became around US$ 68.735which can now be put out to tender again for a new BPAN research project.
+The interesting thing about the MDBR is that the donations collected are doubled by the University of Pennsylvania for a sum between US$ 20,000 and 30,000.
+As a result, the US$ 38,735 collected became around US$ 68.735, which can now be put out to tender again for a new BPAN research project.

-Impressions of the MDBR 2022 in the USA and the "Cycling for Laurin" campaign:
+Impressions from the MDBR 2022 in the USA and from the "Cycling for Laurin" campaign:

 Photos: Noah Rusch